dataluscorp/browser/tools/sanitizer/docs/asan.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to build only the JavaScript shell instead of doing a full Firefox build, the build script below will probably help you to do so.
+If you want to build only the JavaScript shell instead of doing a full Datalus build, the build script below will probably help you to do so.
 Execute this script in the ``js/src/`` subdirectory and pass a directory name as the first parameter.
 The build will then be created in a new subdirectory with that name.